Sparse spectral clustering (SSC)

 Original version by Javier Salazar Cavazos.

-This page comes from a single Julia file: ssc.jl
+This page comes from a single Julia file: ssc.jl.

 Setup

-in the following code block if you are using any of the following packages for the first time.
+Add the Julia packages used in this demo.
+Change false to true in the following code block if you are using any of the following packages for the first time.

 if false